PandABlocks/PandABlocks-server/docs/config.rst

 ``bit``
 ``action``
 ``lut``
-``enum`` count
+``enum``
 ``position``
 ``time``
 ============================================================================== =

-Note that ``enum`` must be followed by `count` indented lines each consisting of a number followed by a string: the string is the enumeration value written to the user, the number is the value written to the register.
+Note that ``enum`` must be followed by indented lines each consisting of a number followed by a string: the string is the enumeration value written to the user, the number is the value written to the register.